HomeGuidesAPI ReferenceChangelog

 }

-Above we first confirmed the utility and then separately confirmed the tariff rate plan.
-However, you don't actually need to confirm the utility.
-When a utility is not yet set on the account, the [Account Tariff endpoint][account-tariff-api-ref] will return all the tariffs for all the utilities for the account’s customer class and location.
-If you so wish, you can take advantage of this to streamline your UI or API calls.
-Also, when you confirm a tariff rate plan, the account’s utility will be confirmed too.
+Above, we first confirmed the utility and then separately confirmed the tariff rate plan.
+However, you don't need to confirm the utility.
+When a utility is not yet set on the account, the Account Tariff endpoint will return all the tariffs for all the utilities for the account’s customer class and location.
+You can use this to streamline your UI or API calls.
+When you confirm a tariff rate plan, the account’s utility will be confirmed too.

 A useful method to help select the right tariff is to match the code that is on the customer’s bill to the tariffCode or tariffName returned from our APIs.
 Utilities are most consistent with the tariff code between their tariff documents and bills.
 We capture the tariff name to be descriptive but the tariff name is more likely to be different between the utility's tariff documents and bills.

-For example, if a customer’s PG&E bill has a tariff code of “E-20”, you can search for the tariff by using the search and searchOn parameters:
+For example, if a customer’s PG&E bill has a tariff code of “EVA”, you can search for the tariff by using the search and searchOn parameters:

 GET /rest/v1/accounts/pid/{providerAccountId}/tariffs?search=EVA&searchOn=tariffCode&effectiveOn=2017-10-01&sortOn=customerLikelihood,tariffType&sortOrder=DESC,ASC